 The Disaster Distress Helpline is a 24-hours-a-day, 7-days-a-week national hotline dedicated to providing disaster crisis counseling.
 The toll-free Helpline is confidential and multilingual, and available for those who are experiencing psychological distress as a result of natural or man-made disasters, incidents of mass violence, or any other tragedy affecting America’s communities.

-The texting service also is available to Spanish speakers.
+The texting service also is available for Spanish speakers.
 Text “Hablanos” to 66746 for 24/7 emotional support.

 - Helping Our Children Feel Safe – PBS Arthur program helps parents explain upsetting and frightening events to young children

-- Talking with Kids About News – PBS
+- Helping Kids Navigate Scary News Stories – PBS

 - 5 Tips on Talking to Children About Scary News – CNN